kerwanp/hetzner-k8s-terraform-module/README.md

 # Hetzner Kubernetes Terraform Module

 This Terraform module allows you to bootstrap self-managed clusters on Hetzner Cloud in no time.
+Perfect for labs.

+> ⚠ This is not battle tested, use it are your own risks.

 ## Features